jython/book/chapter17.rst

              ))
         self.resultPanel.add(p)

-And that concludes are quick tour of Swing from Jython.
+And that concludes our quick tour of Swing from Jython.
 Again, Swing is a very large subject, so you'll want to look into some more dedicated Swing resources to really get a handle on it.
 After this chapter, it should be reasonably straightforward to translate the Java examples you find into Jython examples.